LEEYJ1021/opssat-ad-detection-causal/README.md

 # 8. Robustness re-analysis (§11): data-consistency gate, cluster-robust AUROC,
 #    FAR-matched alarm comparison, level_prez sensitivity, synthetic regime map v2,
-#    and the 16-model dedup/leakage audit (Tables R1–R6).
-This step re-derives its
+#    the 16-model dedup/leakage audit (Tables R1–R6), and the small-K checks
+#    (Tables R7, R7b, R7c, R8, R9).
+This step re-derives its inputs directly from the
-#    inputs directly from the raw per-segment/channel time series produced by steps
+#    raw per-segment/channel time series produced by steps 3 and 6 above (it does not
-#    3 and 6 above (it does not simply re-read the CSVs from steps 3/5/6), and writes
+#    simply re-read the CSVs from steps 3/5/6), and writes its outputs into the existing
-#    its outputs into the existing results/layer3/, results/model_cross_validation/
+#    results/layer3/, results/model_cross_validation/ and results/external_validation/
-#    and results/external_validation/ subfolders (see results/README.md for the
+#    subfolders (see results/README.md for the per-file provenance index) and, for the
-#    per-file provenance index).
+#    care_protocol_v8.py outputs, into results_care_v8/.
 Runs after steps 3–6.
 python -m layer3_signature_analysis.robustness_reanalysis
 python -m model_cross_validation.dedup_leakage_audit
 python -m external_validation.cluster_robust_and_far_matched

+#    Small-K resampling (Tables R7, R7b, R7c) and coverage simulation (Table R8):
+#    P1 takes ~7 min and P2 ~7 s in the logged run.
+python care_protocol_v8.py --parts P1,P2
+#    Pair-decomposition identity and bias-direction simulation (Table R9):
+python proposition1_verification.py

 # ...or simply:
 make all
 ```

-`REPRODUCIBILITY_CHECKLIST.md` documents random seeds, package versions, and expected runtime (CPU-only: ~40 min for OPS-SAT-AD Layers 1–3; the 16-model benchmark is the long pole at ~2–3 hours on CPU / ~25 min on a single GPU; the external-validation pipeline runs in ~15–30 min on CPU, dominated by SMD's 1,064-channel loop; Figures 6–7 regenerate in seconds once `results/external_validation/` exists; the robustness re-analysis in step 8 adds ~30–45 min on CPU, dominated by the 1,000-resample cluster bootstraps for SMD and the synthetic regime map's ≥1,500-valid-pair-per-cell requirement, and ~15–20 min extra on a single GPU for the sequence-model re-run in §11.7).
+`REPRODUCIBILITY_CHECKLIST.md` documents random seeds, package versions, and expected runtime (CPU-only: ~40 min for OPS-SAT-AD Layers 1–3; the 16-model benchmark is the long pole at ~2–3 hours on CPU / ~25 min on a single GPU; the external-validation pipeline runs in ~15–30 min on CPU, dominated by SMD's 1,064-channel loop; Figures 6–7 regenerate in seconds once `results/external_validation/` exists; the robustness re-analysis in step 8 adds ~30–45 min on CPU, dominated by the 1,000-resample cluster bootstraps for SMD and the synthetic regime map's ≥1,500-valid-pair-per-cell requirement, and ~15–20 min extra on a single GPU for the sequence-model re-run in §11.7; the small-K step adds ~7 min for `care_protocol_v8.py --parts P1,P2`).

 ---

 ## Threats to validity

 Across the pipeline, the threats most likely to undermine the directional claim were tested rather than assumed away, and each was closed by a specific, artifact-producing check.
 Dependence between OPS-SAT-AD's segments, SMAP/MSL's channels, and SMD's machines is handled with cluster-bootstrap AUROC rather than pooled p-values for the placebo-pool comparison (§11.3, Table R2).
+For OPS-SAT-AD, whose K = 5 channels leave segment-level intervals blind to between-channel heterogeneity, the contrasts were re-estimated with channel-level resampling (two-level, wild-cluster, exact enumeration) and leave-one-channel-out fits: direction and size are unchanged, but no exact test can reject at 0.05 with K = 5, so those contrasts are read as direction and magnitude, and the pooled `level` reversal does not survive channel-level resampling (§11.3, Tables R7–R7c; §11.8).
 The possibility that differencing merely looks faster because of its own noise structure — rather than because of anything anomaly-specific — is measured directly with normal-segment controls in all three datasets and tested against a synthetic AR(1)+drift existence-proof (§11.6, Table R5).
 Whether the direction is operationally worth acting on is answered with a false-alarm-rate-matched coverage comparison rather than a bare significance claim (§11.4, Table R3).
 A candidate confound in `level`'s own effect-size definition — a pooled, variance-inflatable standard deviation — is isolated with a pre-onset-standardized alternative statistic (§11.5, Table R4).
-Possible leakage or duplication in the 16-model classifier benchmark is ruled out by an independent from-scratch replica built directly from raw segment time series, a de-duplicated placebo pool, multi-seed grouped cross-validation, and a row-level leakage positive control (§11.2, §11.7, Tables R1 and R6).
+Possible leakage or duplication in the 16-model classifier benchmark is ruled out by an independent from-scratch replica built directly from raw segment time series, a de-duplicated placebo pool, multi-seed grouped cross-validation, and a row-level leakage positive control (§11.2, §11.7, Tables R1 and R6), with the two counts that differ between the original and re-run arms reported openly.
 Train/test leakage in both channel scoping and the placebo-pool test is ruled out by independent train-only and test-only reproduction (§ Layer 3b), and the labeling protocol's provenance — no documented quantitative segment-cutting rule — is disclosed and its consequence bounded by confirmation on two datasets with entirely different labeling protocols (SMAP/MSL, SMD).
-Two threats remain genuinely open rather than resolved, and are reported as such rather than minimized: OPS-SAT-AD's onset estimator (BOCPD on Kalman innovations) still governs which segments enter the OPS-SAT-AD-scoped analyses, so those specific readings — though not the cross-dataset direction, which is estimator-free in SMAP/MSL and SMD — remain conditional on it; and the CADC0873 `level` reversal is only partially explained by the pooled-standard-deviation sensitivity check (§11.5), leaving its root cause an explicit, disclosed unknown rather than a claimed finding.
+Two threats remain genuinely open rather than resolved, and are reported as such rather than minimized: OPS-SAT-AD's onset estimator (BOCPD on Kalman innovations) still governs which segments enter the OPS-SAT-AD-scoped analyses, so those specific readings — though not the cross-dataset direction, which is estimator-free in SMAP/MSL and SMD — remain conditional on it; and the CADC0873 within-channel `level` reversal is only partially explained by the pooled-standard-deviation sensitivity check (§11.5) and was not re-evaluated at the channel level, leaving its root cause an explicit, disclosed unknown rather than a claimed finding.
+The remaining limitations are collected in §11.8.

 ---

 ## Boundary conditions and scope of validity

 The claims are scoped accordingly.
 The load-bearing result is the directional finding that diff/diff² separates onsets from placebo more strongly than level, supported across all three datasets and estimator-free in SMAP/MSL and SMD.
-In contrast, OPS-SAT-AD-specific findings—including the pooled null for level, the CADC0873 reversal, and the float-noise–magnetometer–over–quantized-photodiode pattern—are conditional on the BOCPD onset estimator, the 178/386 (46.1%) quality-gated scoreable segments, and the detector-selectivity confound identified in §11.2; accordingly, the instrument-type pattern is presented as a preliminary hypothesis rather than an established instrument-physics effect.
+In contrast, OPS-SAT-AD-specific findings—including the pooled null for level (whose reversal is not robust to channel-level resampling and is driven by CADC0873), the CADC0873 within-channel reversal, and the float-noise–magnetometer–over–quantized-photodiode pattern—are conditional on the BOCPD onset estimator, the 178/386 (46.1%) quality-gated scoreable segments, and the detector-selectivity confound identified in §11.2; accordingly, the instrument-type pattern is presented as a preliminary hypothesis rather than an established instrument-physics effect.
+Because OPS-SAT-AD has only K = 5 channels, its contrasts are supported as direction and magnitude rather than as formal tests (minimum attainable exact two-sided p = 0.0625).
 The operator-baseline decomposition in Table 13 is likewise descriptive rather than mechanistic: although its cross-dataset gradient (+40.1 / +11.0 / +3.9 pp) has the same direction as the plain autocorrelation-driven synthetic baseline in §11.6, the magnitudes differ and the SMAP/MSL increment interval spans zero at n = 40 jointly valid windows.
 The operational implication is therefore reported at its measured size (+1.2 pp coverage at 5% FAR for the SMD fusion rule in §11.4), without extrapolating this gain to OPS-SAT-AD, where a raw-telemetry-scale FAR-matched comparison remains future work.
-The 16-model cross-validation and labeling-protocol audit are treated as OPS-SAT-AD-internal robustness checks, with external replication remaining necessary; level and diff/diff² are compared using their natural statistics for per-feature rank tests, while cluster-robust AUROC and FAR-matched coverage provide common-scale comparisons, and diff and diff² are treated as one derivative-variance family because their relative ordering does not replicate consistently.
+The 16-model cross-validation and labeling-protocol audit are treated as OPS-SAT-AD-internal robustness checks, with external replication remaining necessary, and the original and re-run arms of the former differ in two reported counts (§11.7); level and diff/diff² are compared using their natural statistics for per-feature rank tests, while cluster-robust AUROC and FAR-matched coverage provide common-scale comparisons, and diff and diff² are treated as one derivative-variance family because their relative ordering does not replicate consistently.
 Finally, OPS-SAT-AD inference is restricted to five of nine channels under the pre-registered conservative power rule, excluding CADC0890 despite its highest point-estimate MCC.
 These conditions define the empirical scope of the conclusions and should be considered when interpreting the central cluster-robust, cross-dataset directional finding.

 ---

 ## Research roadmap enabled by this release

-Building on the released artifacts, several concrete follow-up analyses are enabled: extending the false-alarm-matched coverage comparison (§11.4) to OPS-SAT-AD using a raw-telemetry-scale trace pipeline analogous to the external-validation pipeline; broadening the synthetic-generator analysis in §11.6 to heteroscedastic, regime-switching, discretized, and heavy-tailed processes to examine whether alternative data-generating assumptions can account for the observed baseline gradient; applying the already-exported 996 normal segments to BOCPD-based detector-matched placebo pivots to further align the OPS-SAT-AD placebo construction; replicating the 16-model cross-validation in a reduced 2–4-family design on SMAP/MSL or SMD, including an official mamba_ssm implementation for the state-space family; and, in coordination with the companion risk-optimization study, conducting a primary-source-verified comparison with published OPS-SAT-AD Layer 2 detection baselines.
+Building on the released artifacts, several concrete follow-up analyses are enabled: extending the false-alarm-matched coverage comparison (§11.4) to OPS-SAT-AD using a raw-telemetry-scale trace pipeline analogous to the external-validation pipeline; broadening the synthetic-generator analysis in §11.6 to heteroscedastic, regime-switching, discretized, and heavy-tailed processes to examine whether alternative data-generating assumptions can account for the observed baseline gradient; applying the already-exported 996 normal segments to BOCPD-based detector-matched placebo pivots to further align the OPS-SAT-AD placebo construction; replicating the 16-model cross-validation in a reduced 2–4-family design on SMAP/MSL or SMD, including an official mamba_ssm implementation for the state-space family; re-running the SMD two-level (machine > channel) resampling on the full data rather than a 20,000-row subsample, and reporting per-channel and equal-weight AUROCs next to pooled ones on the real data, to resolve limitations 3 and 4 in §11.8; and, in coordination with the companion risk-optimization study, conducting a primary-source-verified comparison with published OPS-SAT-AD Layer 2 detection baselines.
 The latter comparison should be reported only for the same task and metric—for example, channel-level MCC against the corresponding values in the original study—rather than against the onset-vs-placebo diagnostics reported here, which address a different evaluation target.
 These extensions are intended to test robustness, improve cross-dataset comparability, and clarify the boundary conditions of the present findings rather than to imply that the current study already establishes these broader claims.

 ---